The original purpose of Empire House was to be the new UK headquarters of the (German) Continental Tyre and Rubber Company.

 The brief was to manufacture kitchen wall cladding and worktop splash backs that were mirrored to add a greater sense of space whilst being in-keeping with the super high-end design aesthetic.

-Daedalian Glass Studios manufactured the kitchen wall cladding and worktop splash backs from 6mm bronze mirror, laminated to 6mm low-iron glass with a sheer fabric inter layer.
+Daedalian Glass Studios manufactured the kitchen wall cladding and worktop splash backs from 6mm bronze mirror, which were then laminated to 6mm low-iron glass with a sheer fabric inter layer.
 The wall cladding required a cut-out to accommodate a TV unit, with internal rounded corners and polished edges.